Electricity Self-Consumption, an Increasingly Popular Model

 Total Sale

-When solar panels began to spring up on rooftops across Europe (in around 1995 in Germany and 2000 in France), the most commonly used model involved the “total sale” of power generated to the operator of the national grid.
-In the simplest case, the newly established “self‑generator” installs two electricity meters: one measuring the power generated by the panels and the other measuring total consumption.
+When solar panels began to spring up on rooftops across Europe (in around 1995 in Germany and 2000 in France), the most commonly used model involved the “total sale” of generated to the operator of the national grid.
+In the simplest case, the newly established “self‑generator” installs two meters: one measuring the power generated by the panels and the other measuring total consumption.
 The operator undertakes to purchase power produced locally, in accordance with the feed-in tariff set by law.
 The operator also fulfills the customer’s electricity needs under a traditional contract.

 The concept of feed-in tariffs, still the most prevalent system, has contributed to the development of the solar PV sector and helped reduce costs at every stage of the supply chain.
 Feed-in tariffs have also followed this downward trend.